dstanesc/FluidFramework/experimental/dds/tree2/docs/data-binder/README.md

 const bindTree: BindTree = compileSyntaxTree(syntaxTree);
 ```

-## Match Policies
+## Match Policy

-The matching policy determines how the events are matched against the binding expression.
-The matching policy is described by the `MatchPolicy` type.
+The match policy determines how the events are matched against the binding expression.
+The match policy is described by the `MatchPolicy` type.

 The following matching policies are supported: